fbpx

 Mr Joubert was appointed Minister for Agriculture, Climate Change and Energy and on 4th November 2020.

-SeyCCAT Vice-Chair
+SeyCCAT Vice-chair

 Oliver Bastienne